Aketajawe-Lolobata National Park

 Aketajawe-Lolobata National Park is a national park on Halmahera, the biggest island in the North Maluku province of Indonesia.
 The park is considered by BirdLife International to be vital for the survival of at least 23 endemic bird species.
 Aketajawe-Lolobata, which has an area of 167,300 hectares, was declared a national park in 2004.

 Location and geography

-The Aketajawe-Lolobata National Park is located in the northern part of Halmahera island in North Maluku.
+The Aketajawe-Lolobata National Park is located in the northern part of Halmahera island in the East Halmahera Regency of North Maluku.
 It is part of the Wallacea biodiversity hotspot.

 Flora and fauna

 The vegetation of the national park consists primarily of lowland and montane rainforest.
 The forest is characterised by a high level of biodiversity, including Agathis species, Calophyllum inophyllum, Octomeles sumatrana, Koordersiodendron pinnatum, Pometia pinnata, Intsia bijuga, Canarium mehenbethene gaerta, and Palaquium obtusifolium.

 From 51 mammal species found in North Maluku, 28 are found on Halmahera Island, of which seven are endemic to this region, and one, the ornate cuscus (Phalanger ornatus), is endemic to the island.

 Of the 243 bird species in North Maluku, 211 have been recorded on Halmahera Island of which 24 are endemic, including Wallace's standardwing, Halmahera cuckooshrike, sombre kingfisher, white cockatoo, invisible rail, blue-and-white kingfisher, dusky-brown oriole, Moluccan goshawk, dusky scrubfowl, long-billed crow, grey-headed fruit dove, ivory-breasted pitta, and azure dollarbird.

 Reptiles and amphibians in the park include the Callulops dubia, Caphixalus montanus, and Hydrosaurus werneri.

 Other endemic animals on Halmahera include two grasshopper species, three dragonfly species, one butterfly species, and twenty land mollusc species.